-By MICHAEL R. GORDON A former chairman of the soint Chien of Staff who conducted a compromise study of the nuclear test han (negregation of the source of the President Clinical Mass concluded that the United States must ratify it in order to mount an effective campaign against the spread of nuclear weapons.
+By MICHAEL R. GORDON A former chairman of the joint Chiefs of Staff who conducted a nensive study of the nuclear test ban treaty at the request of President Clinton has concluded that the United States must ratify it in order to mount an effective campaign against the spread of nuclear weapons

-The assessment by Gen. John M. Shalikashvil, who was chairman of the Joint Chiefs from 1993 to 1997, is part of a last-ditch attempt by Mr. Clinton to build support for the treaty, which Senate Republicans rejected in 1998 and on which Presidentelect George W. Bush's own top aides have sharply disagreed.
+The assessment by Gen. John M. Shalikashvili who was chairman of the Joint Chiefs from 1993 to 1997, is part of a last-ditch attempt by Mr. Clinton to build support for the treaty, which Senate Republicans reject. ed in 1999 and on which Presidentelect George W. Bush's own top aides have sharply disagreed

-General Shallkahvill's report outlines measures intended to assuage critics of the treaty, including increased speeding on verification, greater efforts to maintain the United States nuclear arsenal and a joint review by the Senate and administration every 10 years to determine whether the treaty is still in American interests.
+General Shalikashvili's report outlines measures intended to assuage critics of the treaty, including increased spending on verification. greater efforts to maintain the United States nuclear arsenal and a joint review by the Senate and administration every 10 years to determine whether the treaty is still in American interests